What are the top graphic design school programs in Kansas for 2020?

-Our 2019 rankings of the top graphic design school programs in Kansas.
+Our 2020 ranking of the top graphic design school programs in Kansas.
 For an explanation of the ranking criteria, click here.

-Housed within the College of Arts and Sciences is the Department of Art, which offers both BFA and MFA degrees in Graphic Design.
+Housed within the College of Arts and Sciences is the Department of Art, which offers both BFA and MFA degrees with a Concentration (undergraduate) or Emphasis (graduate) in Graphic Design.
 The undergraduate program takes place in a laboratory-like studio setting where “where an active community, informal peer-interaction, and opportunities for collaborative output help inform students' preparation for professional practice,” says the school.
 “Through a mixture of training and experience in visual communication design centered on typography, the program develops students' abilities to shape and solve problems, while expanding technical and visual skill sets across industry-relevant media, materials, and environments.”

 Students in the undergraduate program will also have access to internship and study abroad opportunities and all K-State Graphic Design students will benefit from the local AIGA student group, which arranges studio tours, travels to national conferences and events, and attracts influential contemporary designers for speaking engagements.